the gender of the animal is not known or is not important or relevant,

 E.g. God is merciful; therefore ta did not punish them.

 (Note: "ta" is Mandarin Chinese, with the same meaning.
-The absence of a
+The

 gender-neutral singular pronoun in many languages encourages gender